 5. Borrow a page from the private sector’s playbook

-Faced with the challenge of making supply chains more resilient, leading corporations are stress testing their supply chains and testing out designs of the future powered by algorithms.
+Faced with the challenge of making supply chains more resilient, leading corporations are stress testing their supply chains and testing out designs of the future digital supply chain powered by algorithms from supply chain analytics.
 The U.S. government should borrow from this playbook.
-It should think of all the semiconductor producing and consuming companies of the world as one company and model a range of what-if scenarios.
-Even a model with a higher level of abstraction can reveal some great insights.
+It should think of all the semiconductor producing and consuming companies of the world as one company and model a range of what-if supply chain planning scenarios.
+Even a scenario planning model with a higher level of abstraction can reveal some great insights.

 While the Executive Order is a good first step, much work remains.
 The role of the U.S. government is to create the ambience needed by providing the necessary incentives to the private sectors to stimulate growth in semiconductor manufacturing.
 A positive environment that incents nearshoring is much better than the threat of tariffs in supply chains with limited source risks.
 A very close collaboration will be needed between the private sector and the government to make this effort a worthwhile and successful endeavor.